aabhiyann/talkifydocs/talkifydocs-marketing/05-reddit-post.md

 - Slow
 - Still prone to hallucinations

-I implemented a **retrieval-augmented generation (RAG)** flow instead:
+I implemented a **retrieval-augmented generation (RAG)** flow with hybrid search:

-- Embed the PDF once → store vectors in Pinecone
+- Embed the PDF once → store vectors in Pinecone (namespaced by file)
+- For each question, use hybrid search (semantic + BM25 keyword) across selected documents
-- For each question, retrieve the top-K relevant chunks
+- Retrieve the top-K relevant chunks
-- Send only those + recent chat history to OpenAI with a strict system prompt
+- Send only those + recent chat history to OpenAI GPT-4o with a strict system prompt
+- Return answers with citations (fileId, page, snippet) for transparency

-This kept costs manageable and answers much more grounded.
+This kept costs manageable, answers grounded, and enables multi-document conversations.

 ### 2. UX for Long-Running Operations Matters

-Parsing, embedding, and indexing PDFs isn’t instant.
-Instead of blocking the user on a blank screen, I:
+Parsing, embedding, and indexing PDFs isn't instant.
+Instead of blocking the user, I:

 - Added an `uploadStatus` field (`PENDING`, `PROCESSING`, `SUCCESS`, `FAILED`)
+- Real-time status updates via Server-Sent Events (SSE) - no polling!
-- Poll the status on the chat page and show clear states:
+- Show clear states:
-  - “Loading your document…”
+  - "Loading your document…"
-  - “Processing your document…”
+  - "Processing your document…" (with progress)
-  - “Processing failed, please re-upload”
+  - "Processing failed, please re-upload"
-  - “Ready to chat”
+  - "Ready to chat" (with thumbnail, summary, entities)
+- Generate thumbnails and AI summaries during processing
+- Extract key entities (people, orgs, dates) for quick reference

-The app feels way less “mysterious” and more like a proper product.
+The app feels way less "mysterious" and more like a proper product.

 ### 3. Safety & Cost Controls Are Non-Negotiable